tezos-commons/baseDAO/docs/specification.md

 This chapter provides a high-level overview of the contract's logic.

-- The contract maintains a ledger of address and its balance (frozen tokens and optionally others).
+- The contract maintains a map of addresses and its balance (frozen tokens).
 - The contract maintains the address of an a FA2 contract and a `token_id`, to use in the governance process.
-- The contract manages two special roles, the `admin` and `guardian`.
+- The contract manages three special roles, the `admin`, `guardian`, and `delegate`.
 - The contract stores a list of proposals that can be in one of the states:
-  "ongoing", "rejected", "accepted" or "expired".
+  "proposed", "ongoing", "pending flush", "accepted", "rejected", or "expired".
-- The contract forbids transferring XTZ to the contract, because they might be locked forever.
+- The contract forbids transferring XTZ to the contract on certain entrypoints.

 ## Roles